Rahul7434/Architecture-PostgreSQL/README.md

 	-It uses the Last Recently Used (LRU) algorithm to manage buffer.
 	-changes made to data In the shared buffer are not immediately written to disk.
 If the page size is full then the “bg_writer” process flushes the dirty pages to the disk. (by default page size is 8kb).
+  {shared buffer size need 25% of the total memory}
   ```
 - “Wal Buffer”:-
   ```